tannerkothlow/unity-dev-diary/guides/top-down-3D-collision/breaking-down-the-problem.md

 ![player-jump](../../assets/images/bdtp2.PNG)

 That's great, but in our current context *our platform does not know if we jumped up to it, or simply had a higher Y value*.
 Remember, our game is from a top down perspective, just like a *Final Fantasy* RPG or *The Legend of Zelda*.
-The game engine does not inherintly know when we're truly "above" a platform.
+The game engine does not inherently know when we're truly "above" a platform.

 ![player-perspective](../../assets/images/bdtp3.PNG)